syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/selection/cell-selection.md

 To achieve single cell selection, you can use the `selectCell` method.
 This method selects a cell based on the given index.

-The following example demonstrates how to select a single cell within the Grid by obtaining the selected row index and cell index through a textbox component and passing these row and cell indexes as arguments to the `selectCell` method.
+The following example demonstrates how to select a single cell within the Grid by obtaining the selected row index and cell index through a [TextBox](https://ej2.syncfusion.com/aspnetmvc/documentation/textbox/getting-started) component and passing these row and cell indexes as arguments to the `selectCell` method.
 When the button event is triggered by clicking the **Select cell** button, a single cell is selected within the Grid:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}